Portchester Civic Society LogoPortchester

 Sadly, Thomas Goble's tomb collapsed and was filled with earth to make it safe.
 In 2004 the headstone, which was almost unreadable, was lying flat upon the grave.
 Early in 2005, Richard Andrew's, a churchwarden and member of the Portchester Civic Society, mentioned at a Society meeting that St.Mary's church was having problems funding the restoration of the grave.
 As this was the 200th anniversary of the Battle of Trafalgar the Society decided to take on the restoration as a project and raise the money to restore the grave.

-A raffle and donations started the fund but a major boost to the project came when the chairman of the Portchester Civic Society, Hazel Woodman, opened her garden in White Hart Lane to visitors for the weekend.
+to visitors for the weekend.
 The garden was themed in red, white and blue to promote the project and donations received during the weekend pushed the project's funds to over £1,000.
 Eventually, with a generous grant from Fareham Borough Council of £500, over £2,500 was raised, the headstone was refurbished and the grave restored.
 An inscribed plaque was placed on the grave detailing Thomas Goble's connection with Nelson and the Battle of Trafalgar.

-On the 5th December 2005, the anniversary of Thomas's death, a rededication ceremony was held at the graveside, attended by some of Goble's relatives, supporters of the project and the Commanding Officer of HMS Victory.
+On the 5th December 2005, the anniversary of Thomas's death, a re dedication ceremony was held at the graveside, attended by some of Goble's relatives, supporters of the project and the Commanding Officer of HMS Victory.

 The Re-dedication service - Picture courtesy of the NEWS